This is the complete user manual. See the link below for the quick start guide.

 Compatible with Windows 7, 8, 10, and 11.

 WinSetView provides an easy way to set Windows File Explorer default folder views.
 For example, if you want Details view, with a particular selection of column headings enabled across all folders, then WinSetView will do that for you.
-WinSetView sets registry values, as discussed in various websites online, that Explorer will use to let you get the folder views set up just the way you want.
-It does NOT modify File Explorer or add any tasks or services.
+WinSetView sets registry values that File Explorer already supports.
+It does not modify Explorer or add any tasks or services.

 WinSetView is comprised of two main files: WinSetView.exe (HTML application) and WinSetView.ps1 (PowerShell command line script) and numerous supporting files (see the Files section below for details).
 Double-click WinSetView.exe to start the app.